aqjune/aqjune.github.io/index.md

 - ORCID: [0000-0002-8152-9330](https://orcid.org/0000-0002-8152-9330)

 **News**
+- Nov, 2025: I will serve as a Program Committee of CAV'26 ([link](https://conferences.i-cav.org/2026/organization/)).
 - Apr.
 2, 2025: A paper "Relational Hoare Logic for Realistically Modelled Machine Code" was accepted to CAV'25!
 - Apr.
 2, 2025: A paper "Optimization-Directed Compiler Fuzzing for Continuous  Translation Validation" was accepted to PLDI'25!